-Is Your Business Behind on its Payroll Taxes?
-Know Your Payment Options
+Behind on Your Business Payroll Taxes?
+Know Your Payment Options and Avoid Payroll Penalties

 The first step for business taxpayers is to determine whether there is a realistic chance of paying current operating expenses and taxes, as well as the delinquent taxes.
 Business owners must assess cash flow and have a plan that addresses these concerns.
 The IRS must believe that the taxpayer will be able to pay both current taxes due, including income, payroll and other taxes, as well as past tax balances owed to avoid taking collection actions.
 These actions would include filing lien notices, levies and seizures, and assessing trust fund recovery penalties.
 Taxpayers in this situation can expect the IRS to review financial statements for the reasonableness of ongoing expenses.